 Turner How Cottage is a marvellous hideaway sleeping up to ten people and three well behaved dogs in an area of staggering natural beauty.
 While retaining many of the features of the 18th century barn from which it was converted, this wonderfully quirky cottage has been brought right into the 21st century with delightful decor, modern appliances and cosy furnishings.

 If you can tear yourself away from the stunning fell views outside Turner How Cottage on arrival then the entrance takes you into a large porch and boot room.
-From this room there is a door to a handy downstairs loo room and a small staircase to the 'pooch's pad', a fantastic indoor room with split stable style door which will make a perfect bedroom for any four legged members of your party (please note dog beds aren't provided).
+From this room there is a door to a handy downstairs loo room and a small staircase to the 'pooch's pad', a fantastic indoor room with split stable style door which will make a perfect room for any four legged members of your party (please note dog beds aren't provided).
 Downstairs from the boot room you will find the former garage which now acts as a utility area and pool room.
 Boasting a full size pool table this is the perfect place for the family to while away a spot of time on rainy days.
 In the garage there is a washing machine and dryer available for guest use.

 Onwards into the delightfully warm and welcoming living area.
 This is a beautiful open plan room with deep comfy sofas, TV and DVD player, and a wood burning stove around which to regale each other with tales of your Lake District days or thrash the family at board games!
 A couple of steps take you up to the spacious and modern kitchen/diner.
 It is extremely well equipped with a large American style fridge freezer, microwave, range cooker, dishwasher and just about everything the chefs among you should need.
 For coffee fans there is even a Nespresso machine.